-Let’s talk about the mindset and the pros and cons of an incorporation.
+Let’s talk about the mindset and the pros and cons of incorporation.
 Then I will show you how to actually get incorporated in 5 minutes or less.

 Generally speaking, there are two types of mindsets when it comes to incorporation: reactive vs. proactive.
-You should decide which approach that you will want to cultivate.
+You should decide which approach you will want to cultivate.
 It’s not only useful in business, but in life as well.
 Generally speaking, a proactive mindset is more productive.

 Incorporate An LLC: The Proactive Mindset

 This is where you decide to take on an active approach to how you envision your business venture.
 You are taking a proactive measure to mitigate against uncertainties that may happen to your business in the future.
 The benefit of being proactive is that if there was a lawsuit, you would be better protected under an LLC or an S-corp.

 Incorporate An LLC: The Reactive mindset

 This is where you simply failed to take on the proactive mindset and you have to react to an immediate uncertainty that might force you to incorporate.
 Essentially, you are putting out a fire.

 There are pros and cons to why you should incorporate.
 In this blog post, I want to walk you through my experiences and thoughts on why I decided to incorporate before I started my Airbnb Arbitrage business and the mistake that I’ve learned.